abpframework/abp/docs/en/UI/Angular/Quick-Start.md

 <img alt="Angular project source folder structure" src="./images/quick-start---source-folder-structure.png" width="300px" style="max-width:100%" />

 - **app** is the main directory you put your application files in.
 Any module, component, directive, service, pipe, guard, interceptor, etc. should be placed here.
-You are free to choose your own folder structure, but "folders reflecting your business features" is generally a fine practice.
+You are free to choose any folder structure, but [organizing Angular applications based on modules](https://angular.io/guide/module-types) is generally a fine practice.
 - **home** is a predefined module and acts as a welcome page.
 It also demonstrates how a feature-based folder structure may look like.
 More complex features will probably have sub-features, thus inner folders.
 You may change the home folder however you like.
 - **shared** is spared for reusable code that works for several modules.
 Some, including yours truly, may disagree with using a single module for all shared code, so consider adding standalone sub-modules inside this folder instead of adding everything into **shared.module.ts**.
 - **app-routing.module.ts** is where your top-level routes are defined.
 Angular is capable of [lazy loading feature modules](https://angular.io/guide/lazy-loading-ngmodules), so not all routes will be here.
 You may think of Angular routing as a tree and this file is the top of the tree.
 - **app.component.ts** is essentially the top component that holds the dynamic application layout.
-- **app.module.ts** is the root module that includes information about how parts of your application are related and what to run at the initiation of your application.
+- **app.module.ts** is the [root module](https://angular.io/guide/bootstrapping) that includes information about how parts of your application are related and what to run at the initiation of your application.
 - **route.provider.ts** is used for [modifying the menu](https://docs.abp.io/en/abp/latest/UI/Angular/Modifying-the-Menu).
 - **assets** is for static files.
 A file (e.g. an image) placed in this folder will be available as is when the application is served.
 - **environments** includes one file per environment configuration.
 There are two configurations by default, but you may always introduce another one.
 These files are directly referred to in _angular.json_ and help you have different builds and application variables.
 Please refer to [configuring Angular application environments](https://angular.io/guide/build#configuring-application-environments) for details.
 - **index.html** is the HTML page served to visitors and will contain everything required to run your application.
 Servers should be configured to redirect every request to this page so that the Angular router can take over.
 Do not worry about how to add JavaScript and CSS files to it, because Angular CLI will do it automatically.
 - **main.ts** bootstraps and configures Angular application to run in the browser.
 It is production-ready, so forget about it.
-- **polyfill.ts** is where you can add polyfills if you want to support legacy browsers.
+- **polyfill.ts** is where you can add polyfills if you want to [support legacy browsers](https://angular.io/guide/browser-support).
 - **style.scss** is the default entry point for application styles.
 You can change this or add new entry points in _angular.json_.
 - **test.ts** helps the unit test runner discover and bootstrap spec files.